aysh34/Unveiling-Sales-Patterns-with-EDA/README.md

-My First Machine Learning Project: Sales Insights through EDA
+# Sales Insights through EDA

-I’m excited to share my Exploratory Data Analysis (EDA) journey on a sales dataset, where I’ve worked on gaining meaningful insights that can drive business strategies and improve decision-making.

-🔍 Project Highlights:

-Dataset: I’ve worked with a rich sales dataset, focusing on understanding how sales are impacted by various factors like customer type, product line, payment method, time of day, and more.

-Tech Stack: Python (Pandas, Seaborn, Matplotlib)
-Goals: Uncover key trends, correlations, and patterns within sales data, focusing on factors that could drive revenue growth or highlight areas for improvement.

-Key Insights:
-Sales Behavior: How customer type and product lines are interrelated.
-Payment Method Analysis: Understanding how the method of payment correlates with total sales.
-Time of Day Sales Trends: Analyzing sales patterns across different times of the day to identify peak hours.

-What I’ve Learned:

-Data wrangling & cleaning: Addressing missing values, handling duplicates, and ensuring consistency in data.
-Visualization Techniques: Leveraging powerful visualization libraries to present complex insights in an easily interpretable format.
-Statistical Analysis: Building intuition on the relationship between different variables and understanding how they affect sales.
+This project focuses on performing Exploratory Data Analysis (EDA) on a retail sales dataset to uncover valuable insights into sales trends, customer behavior, and product performance.
+By analyzing key variables such as product lines, customer types, sales channels, and time of purchase, the project aims to answer critical business questions related to sales patterns and decision-making.

+## Key objectives of the project:
+- **Identifying trends in sales data**: Analyzing how different customer types and product lines impact overall sales.
+- **Exploring customer behavior**: Understanding which customer types contribute most to specific product lines and which times of day are associated with higher sales.
+- **Data-driven insights**: Drawing correlations between different features like quantity sold, unit price, and gross income to assist in sales forecasting and marketing strategies.

+## Tools and Techniques used:
+- **Python**: Data manipulation with Pandas and numpy, data visualization with Matplotlib and Seaborn.
+- **EDA**: Identifying patterns and trends using statistical analysis and visualizations.

+Feel free to explore the project, check out the code, and see how data-driven insights can transform business decisions!